Outdoor Research confirmed that Fall 2017 was the last season for the Axiom.

 We awarded the OR Axiom 6 out of a possible 10 points for weather protection.
 We found the Gore-Tex Active to be perfectly waterproof and had no complaints with its performance.
 The wide brim of the hood was adequate to keep us dry without a helmet on, although we wished that the moldable wire brim extended further around the edges of the face opening.
 In the shower test, the slightest splashes of water were able to dribble off the corners of the hood and into the neck.

 Our men's size large Axiom weighed 13.7 ounces, which was roughly an ounce lighter than previous versions of the jacket, despite using a heavier denier face fabric.
 The combination of lightweight 30 denier face fabric and the Gore-Tex Active membrane also made the jacket extremely packable in comparison to many others.
 More importantly, the light weight meant that it was more than suitable as a backcountry skiing shell as well as a resort skiing option.
 While the 30D face fabric and lack of pit zips certainly helped cut some ounces from this jacket, a few were added back on by the use of hand pockets as well as a chest pocket.
 Regardless, this was a light and packable jacket that received 8 out of 10 points for weight.
-Only the Outdoor Research Realm and Arc'teryx Alpha FL were lighter, and for reference, neither of those jackets included pit zips either.
+Only the Outdoor Research Interstellar and Arc'teryx Alpha FL were lighter, and for reference, neither of those jackets included pit zips either.

 Mobility and Fit